wckyhq/Ascend/README.md

 1. Download the latest release from the [releases page](https://github.com/wckyhq/Ascend/releases).
 2. Install the application like you would any other MacOS app.
+3. Open System Settings, scroll to "Privacy & Security", scroll to the bottom of the page and press "Open Anyway".
-3. Launch Ascend.
+4. Launch Ascend.
-4. Configure your preferred intervals, sounds, and icons.
+5. Configure your preferred intervals, sounds, and icons.
-5. Finally use that standing desk!
+6. Finally use that standing desk!

 ## To-Do